-Members have raised questions regarding the meaning of the phrase "begins dialysis" in Organ Procurement and Transplantation Network (OPTN)/United Network for Organ Sharing (UNOS) Policy 18.6: Reporting of Living Donor Events.
-Currently, it is not clear whether the phrase "begins dialysis" requires reporting chronic dialysis representing end-stage renal failure (ESRD), acute dialysis, or both under OPTN/UNOS Policy 18.6.
-In addition, there are several other areas within policy language, the Transplant Information Electronic Data Interchange (TIEDI®), and the OPTN Patient Safety Portal, which refer to the decrease or loss of renal function in a living donor using inconsistent terminology.
+The phrase "begins dialysis" in Organ Procurement and Transplantation Network (OPTN) Policy 18.6: Reporting of Living Donor Events has been the source of some confusion and the catalyst for questions among members in the community.
+Currently, it is not clear whether the phrase "begins dialysis" requires reporting chronic dialysis that represents end-stage renal disease (ESRD), acute dialysis, or both under OPTN Policy 18.6.
+In addition, there is inconsistent terminology referring to the decrease or loss of renal function within the Transplant Information Electronic Data Interchange (TIEDI®), and the OPTN Patient Safety Portal.

-This proposal clarifies when transplant hospitals should report chronic versus acute dialysis in the sections of OPTN/UNOS policy and harmonizing terminology on OPTN/UNOS forms.
-This will help hospitals accurately report living donor events.
-In addition, greater clarity in reporting will improve safety reviews and the understanding of clinical events after living donation.
+This proposal clarifies when transplant hospitals should report chronic versus acute dialysis in the sections of OPTN policy and brings consistency to terminology on OPTN forms.
+This will help hospitals accurately report living donor events which will provide greater clarity in reporting and improve safety reviews and the understanding of clinical events after living donation.